-When all or most or even just many of those qualities are missing from the sound coming out of the speakers, we have no choice but to admit that something is very very wrong.
+When all or most or even just some of those qualities are missing from the sound, we have to admit that something is very very wrong.

-Super Detailed may be fine for echo-drenched Patricia Barber records, but it sure won’t cut it with The Beatles.
-Of course the owners of these wacky systems soon start pointing fingers at the putative shortcomings of the recordings themselves, but we at Better Records — and our Hot Stamper customers — know better.
+Super detailed may be fine for echo-drenched Patricia Barber records, but it sure won’t cut it with The Beatles.
+Naturally the owners of these kinds of systems soon start pointing fingers at the putative shortcomings of the recordings themselves, but we here at Better Records — and our Hot Stamper customers — know better.

 You can blame the messenger as much as you want — it’s a natural human tendency, I do it myself on occasion — but that sure won’t help you get your stereo working right.

 The Beatles albums are the ultimate Audiophile Wake Up Call.
 It’s the reason practically no equipment reviewers in the world have ever used recordings by The Beatles as test records when making their judgments.
-The typical audiophile system — regardless of price — just can’t get their music to sound right.
+The typical audiophile system — regardless of price — struggles to get their music to sound right.

-Reviewers and the magazines they write for don’t want you to know that, but that doesn’t make it any less true.
+Reviewers and the retailers, makers and sundry promoters of audiophile equipment don’t want you to know that, but that doesn’t make it any less true.

 * (Love doesn’t count; give me a break.
 I hope we’re over that one by now.
 Couldn’t stand to be in the room with it.)